-Name of the Course: INCOME TAX LAW & PRACTICE - II
+Course Code: B.Com 6.2 Name of the Course: INCOME TAX LAW & PRACTICE - II

-Course Credits No. of Hours per week Total No. of Teaching Hours

-4 Credits 4 Hrs 60 Hrs

-Dodogogy

-Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,
+Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs Pedagogy: Classroom lecture, Cas Classroom lecture, Case studies, Group discussion, Seminar & field work etc., Course Outcomes: On successful completion of the course, the Students will be able to, a) Understand the procedure for computation of income from business and other Profession. b) The provisions for determining the capital gains. c) Compute the income from other sources

-- a) Understand the procedure for computation of income from business and other Profession. - b) The provisions for determining the capital gains. - c) Compute the income from other sources. - d) Comprehend the assessment procedure, TDS and advances tax ruling. - e) Identify the various deductions under section 80. - f) Comprehend the procedure for computation of Total Income and tax liability of an individual
+- c) Compute the income from other sources. - d) Comprehend the assessment procedure, TDS and advances tax ruling. - e) Identify the various deductions under section 80. - f) Comprehend the procedure for computation of Total Income and tax liability of an individual